Distributed Cognitive Architecture

 Open Protocol

 The Thalamic Protocol is open source, Apache 2.0.
-No institution owns the network.
-The protocol that connects them is a public good.
+No institution owns this network.
+No company — including ours — owns this network.
+The protocol that connects sovereign nodes is a public good.
+That is not an oversight.
+It is the founding commitment.

 03